stefanelli/AmericanOptionsBinomial/README.md

 # AmericanOptionsBinomial

-American Option pricer via binomial tree
+Exercise in creating a C++ pricer for American Options using the binomial tree method.